sspanak/tt9/README.md

 or get the APK from the [Releases Section](https://github.com/sspanak/tt9/releases/latest).

 ## System Requirements
-- Android 4.4 or higher. _(Tested and confirmed on Android 4.4.2, 5.1.1 and 11)_
+- Android 4.4 or higher. _(Tested and confirmed on Android 4.4.2, 10 and 11)_
 - Free space:
   - Minimum 25 Mb when not using Predictive mode and no dictionaries are loaded.
   - Plenty of space per each enabled language in Predictive mode (25-100 Mb, depending on the word count).
 - A hardware keypad or a keyboard.
-The application is not usable on touchscreen-only devices.
+For touchscreen-only devices, an on-screen keypad can be enabled in the Settings.

 _If you own a phone with Android 2.2 up to 4.4, please refer to the original version of Traditional T9 from 2016._